 Bringing an idea to lifeAfter approaching a graphic designer with sketches and a design, Jordan’s next step was to develop rendered images of what the product should look like, to then progress with the development of the first prototype.
 Once built, Jordan tested it and sought feedback for the build of the second prototype.

 Pictured: the fob strap allows for a smart watch to be attached to a uniform rather than worn around the wrist.

-Support for product validation and business plans played a big role in helping Jordan develop and refine his idea.
-This largely came from companies like Reactor and the Commonwealth Bank.
+Support for product validation and business plans played a big role in helping Jordan develop and refine his idea, through Murdoch University Launchpad, and companies like Reactor and the Commonwealth Bank.
 “I also had the support and guidance of mentors through Murdoch University, being able to bounce ideas or pitch plans off someone with experience in the target industry really helps.

 “Murdoch really encourages you to think critically and always question what you are doing, why and if there’s a better way to do it.
 I think it’s this mindset of critical thinking that kind of spurs on the problem-solving and solution forming process.”